-Hot mineralized fluids discharge from many locations within the Alid volcanic centre.
-Most of the manifestations discharge boiling fluids that release free gases.
+Hot mineralized fluids discharge from many locations within the Alid volcanic centre, of which most of the manifestations discharge boiling fluids that release free gases.
 These manifestations, which are either fumaroles or hot springs, are confined to the northern part of the Alid dome.
-In most cases the free gas issues sulphur, which precipitates in the form of sulphosalts.
+In most cases the free gas issues sulphur, as a result it precipitates in the form of sulphosalts.
 Sulphosalts and clays are the main constituents of the alteration zone.
-The intensity of alteration, however, varies from place to place.
-Hot springs are more likely to occur where the depth to the water table is shallow and subsurface geothermal systems are more likely to be discovered in areas where hot springs are present at the surface.
-Alteration is wide and intensive at Illegedi and Darere (Figure 5).
-Sulphosalts and clays of various colours are conspicuous and abundant in both present and old precipitates.
+The intensity of alteration, however, varies from place to

+Hot springs are more likely to occur where the depth to water table is shallow and subsurface geothermal systems are more likely to be discovered in areas where hot springs are present at the surface.
+Alteration is wide and intensive at Illegedi Darere (Figure Sulphosalts and clays of various colours are conspicuous and abundant in both present and old precipitates.
 Yellow coloured ones mainly represent sulphosalts and brown ones clays.
 Emission of gases through fumaroles is intensive and spatially distributed widely along the stream.